IDC (musician): Second album

 'TSIASATC' album track 'Everybody' was released as an EP in 2012 which included an extended version and several remixes.
 It was declared "an essential must-have electro package for 2012" in a 9/10 review in DJ Mag.

 In 2013 'Everybody' appeared on the soundtrack of the motion picture Make your Move 3d.

-Later in the year stand-alone single 'The Man with The Last Laugh' was released and received yet another 9/10 in DJ Mag: "This 21st century John Barry-stlye megatune gets a much deserved full release.
+Later in the year stand-alone single 'The Man with The Last Laugh' was released and received yet another 9/10 in DJ Mag: "This 21st century John Barry-style megatune gets a much deserved full release.
 The campaign for a dance track James Bond theme starts here!"

 2014 saw the tenth anniversary of debut single 'Scratch' celebrated with a re-issue which included a brand new '2014TYL' version remixed by IDC.
 The other tracks from the original vinyl release were made available digitally for the first time.

 'What's going On Here?' was released as a single in January 2015.
 It came backed with a live full-band version of 'Imaginary Bones'.
 'Assemble The Musi8ians' followed later that year and 'Sugar Coated Bullet' was the most recent new material release in 2016.